ossf/alpha-omega/omega/oaf/doc/design.md

 * Packages are derived from Projects.
 * Repositories are part of a Project.
 * Files are contained in Packages.
-* A Person takes actions on Files, Repositories, Packages, and Projects.
+* An Actor takes actions on Files, Repositories, Packages, and Projects.
+* An Actor may be a person or an automated system or tool.

 Other asset types may be defined later.